NAUMathStat/seminars/mathseminar.md

 Note that talks are listed in reverse chronological order.

+### An introduction to species

+**Dates:** Thursday, November 2

+**Speaker:** Dana Ernst (NAU)

+**Abstract:** In combinatorics, the theory of species is a beautiful abstract, systematic method for deriving the generating functions of discrete structures.
+In this series of talks, we will introduce species, explore various properties, and tinker with a variety of examples.

 ### Approximation of solutions to a PDE on the Sierpinski Gasket.

 **Dates:** Thursday, October 12

 **Speaker:** Jim Swift (NAU)

 ### Magic Unitaries

 **Dates:** Thursday, October 5